Home wiring: Security monitoring

-Cabling for traditional equipment

 Keypad

 The Keypad is typically found inside the front door or any other access door.
 The keypad is used to alarm the system on departure and disarm the system on entry.
 The cabling required is typically 22/4 multi strand copper cable.

 Siren and strobe light

 The siren and strobe light are typically installed outside the front of the house where it can be seen from the street and is protected from the weather.
 The cabling required is a 6 core multi strand copper cable.

 Motion detectors

-The motion detectors installed in locations throughout the house were any intrusion into the home can be detected.
-The best way to think of this is, which are the rooms that have direct access from the outside, where can I place a detector to pick up any intrusion.
-One solution is to place a motion sensor in each room, as this can be expensive an alternative is place one immediately outside in the common corridor to all rooms.
+The motion detectors installed in locations throughout the house where any intrusion into the home can be detected.
+The best way to think of this is which are the rooms that have direct access from the outside, where can I place a detector to pick up any intrusion.
+One solution is to place a motion sensor in each room, as this can be expensive an alternative is to place one immediately outside in the common corridor to all rooms.
 The cabling required is a 6 core multi strand copper cable.